 Mini cheesecakes are also great for serving a crowd.
 There is less mess and they can even work as finger food when guests are eating and mingling.
 They are baked in muffin cups with no need for a fussy pressed crust.
 Simply drop in a vanilla wafer into the bottom of each muffin cup and that makes a perfect cookie crust in a snap.
 No need to mess with melted butter and graham cracker or cookie crumbs.

-Place cupcake liners in muffin tins.
-Place a vanilla wafer in each well.
+Place cupcake liners in two standard size 12-well muffin pans.
+Place a vanilla wafer on the bottom of each liner.

 In a large bowl, beat cream cheese until light and fluffy.